mlittl/dev.na.bambora.com/source/includes/na/analyze_payments/_code_samples.md

 Transaction trans = beanstream.Reporting.GetTransaction (TransactionId);
 ```

 You can retrieve a previous transaction using this method.
-All you need the the transaction ID.
+All you need is the transaction ID.

 You must use the correct API key for this method.